-Mr. Weilert (6000 Redfield Drive): So that fence you're going to put in, around, tell me about the fence, made of what, how high?
+(55:42) Mr. Weilert (6000 Redfield Drive): So that fence you're going to put in, around, tell me about the fence, made of what, how high?

-Mr. Hemminger: Pretty early to discuss, but we will go ahead and let you guys do that.
+Mr. Hemminger: Pretty early to discuss, but we can go ahead and let you guys do that.
 Again, we're talking about the environmental record here, but we'll go ahead and do a quick overview on the fence.
-Emily.
+Emily?

-Ms. Lukasik: This will be a seven-foot-tall chain link fence for security and safety to keep people away from the panels.
+Ms. Lukasik: It is a seven-foot-tall chain link fence and it's just for security and for safety to keep people away from the panels, so that's what we're proposing.

 Mr. Hemminger: It's a security fence, basically.
-Because there's so many trees there to block it, it's not for aesthetic reasons.
+It's not-because there's so many trees there to block it-it's not for aesthetic reasons.
 It's for security reasons for their purpose.

-Mr. Finn (6020 Redfield Drive): We actually live in the third building down coming from 96.
+(56:32) Mr. Finn (6020 Redfield Drive): Going back to the trees-we actually live in the third building down coming from 96.
 It looks like the road is right close to our building.
 How far is that away and will those trees be removed?

-Mr. Hemminger: Again, we're talking about site plan issues, but we'll go ahead, Emily, give him a quick overview.
+Mr. Hemminger: Again, we're talking about site plan issues, but we'll go ahead.
+Go ahead, Emily, give him a quick overview.
 I'm not going to get too much into the weeds on this.

-Ms. Lukasik: Part of the back and forth we've been doing with the Town to get everything situated-this is sort of set up like a flag lot, so there is a very narrow space through here [reference to the drawing] to get down to Commercial Drive, so this has to go right here, to get up here and go through the site, so the trees where the roads are will be removed.
-After our last discussion [with the Town], we're going to actually look and see to keep more than we're already planning on that side of the site, but where the road is going, we have to clear it to build the road.
+Ms. Lukasik: So, part of the back and forth we've been doing with the Town to get everything situated-this is sort of set up like a flag lot, so there is a very narrow space through here [reference to the drawing] to get down to Commercial Drive, so this has to go right here, to get up here and go through the site, so the trees where the roads are will be removed.
+But we are going to-after our last discussion [with the Town], we're going to actually look and see to keep more than we're already planning on that side of the site, but where the road is going through, we have to clear it just to build the road.